Haunted (Laura Les song)

-"Haunted" is a song recorded by the American musician Laura Les, released on March 12, 2021, as a non-album single.
-Les is a member of the duo 100 gecs alongside Dylan Brady, and "Haunted" was her solo debut under her own name.
-An electro-pop–inspired hyperpop track, critics found it had a general horror or spooky feel.
-The song was accompanied by a Weston Allen–directed music video with the same vibe.
+"Haunted" is a song by the American musician Laura Les, released on March 12, 2021, as a non-album single.
+Les is a member of the duo 100 Gecs alongside Dylan Brady, and "Haunted" was her solo debut under her own name.
+It is an electro-pop-inspired hyperpop track, and critics found it had a general horror or spooky feel.
+It was accompanied by a Weston Allen-directed music video with the same vibe.
 "Haunted" later appeared on the HBO series Euphoria and was certified gold in the United States by the Recording Industry Association of America.

 Background and composition

 Laura Les first began making solo music under the name osno1.
-She later became known as half of the duo 100 gecs with Dylan Brady.
+She later became known as half of the duo 100 Gecs with Dylan Brady.
 "Haunted" was the first solo release by Les under her own name and following 100 gecs' popularity.
 She fully wrote and produced the song.
 Les described it as "mostly just about a feeling.
 Getting overwhelmed by a feeling and how it changes things around you."
 Musically, she was inspired by electro-pop.